Substack for coaches: the paywalled feed vs. the client pipeline.

 Lead capture, segmentation, and onboarding on one spine.

-Nashra is the publishing OS for creators & solopreneurs who turn readers into clients.
+Nashra is the publishing OS for experts and publishers who turn readers into clients.
 Magic Links: one hosted page with one offer, auto-tagged on signup, the resource delivered by email.
 Visual automation builder: subscriber lands, a welcome sequence starts, a follow-up goes out three days later.
 Tags, segments, and custom fields so you know which reader cares about career coaching vs. business coaching.
 Blog at your domain from the same draft as the newsletter.
 Free up to 500 subscribers, forever.
-Paid plans from $23/month, 0% revenue share, 30-day money-back guarantee.
+Paid plans from $23/month, a flat fee with no percentage cut, 30-day money-back guarantee.

 Common questions.